Baby, You Knock Me Out: Production and development

-First announced at the 2009 San Diego Comic-Con International by main cast member Alex Borstein, the episode was written by series regular Alex Carter, and directed by series regular Julius Wu before the conclusion of the eighth production season.
+First announced at the 2009 San Diego Comic-Con by main cast member Alex Borstein, the episode was written by series regular Alex Carter, and directed by series regular Julius Wu before the conclusion of the eighth production season.
 Series veterans Peter Shin and James Purdum, both of whom having previously served as animation directors, served as supervising directors for the episode, with episode writer Alex Carter, along with Andrew Goldberg, Elaine Ko, Spencer Porter and Aaron Blitzstein serving as staff writers for the episode.
 Composer Ron Jones, who has worked on the series since its inception, returned to compose the music for "Baby, You Knock Me Out".

 In addition to the regular cast, actor Luke Adams, actress Carrie Fisher and actress Nicole Sullivan guest starred in the episode.
 Recurring guest voice actors Ralph Garman, writer Danny Smith, writer Alec Sulkin and writer John Viener made minor appearances.
 Recurring guest cast members Adam West and Patrick Warburton appeared in the episode as well.